Where are you Located?

 Many people have depended on the “7 Quick Tips” ideology in hopes of finding change.
 This can be seen in the fitness industry, and even mental health.
-I am with the school of the thought that we often see immediate change in both of these areas when we finally put some time in.
-However, real change evolves with commitment, motivation, and some time.
+I am with the school of the thought that we often see an immediate change in both of these areas when we finally put some time in.
+However, real change comes with commitment, motivation, and some time.
 Let’s sort out together what kind of change you are looking for and how I can help.

 How long will therapy take?

 My average length of treatment in my practice is about 10 – 20 sessions.
 That being said, I have clients who only come in once and many who stay with me for a few years.
 I believe the wide variance of length is primarily correlated to the presenting problem.
 I am happy to talk with you about what you are hoping for with treatment length and if that would work within my scope of clinical practice.